shibbir-ahmad24/A-Deep-Dive-into-COVID-19-Death-Trends-in-the-USA/README.md

 **Data Load:**

-- Load the dataset into a suitable data structure for analysis.
+- Loaded the dataset into a suitable data structure for analysis.

 **Data Exploration:**